SchedulesDirect/mfdb-json/README.md

 ###Create MySQL tables

-mysql -umythtv -p < dbInit.sql mythconverg
+mysql -umythtv -p mythconverg < dbInit.sql

-**NOTE**: If you are not using the default database "mythconverg", then replace the name as necessary.
+**NOTE**: If you are not using the default user "mythtv" or the default database of "mythconverg", then replace as necessary.

 **NOTE**: If you are not running MySQL locally, use the **-h** parameter to specify the host.